Melissa H. Smith — Senior Product Designer & UX Professor

 Outcome

-• Improved design-to-development clarity and handoff speed
+• Improved design-to-development handoff clarity and speed

 Why This Project Matters